 - Get Your Guide.
 We like GetYourGuide a lot.
-You can book everything from airport transfers, to food tours to daytrips to multiple day tours.
-We use them a lot.
-See what they have for Sri Lanka here and they have a best price or money back guarantee.
+You can book everything from airport transfers, to food tours to daytrips to multiple day tours of Sri Lanka.
+We use them.
+See what they have for Sri Lanka here and they have a best price or money-back guarantee.

 Which Airline to Choose to Fly to Sri Lanka

 We love using Sri Lankan Airlines, they’re a solid, full-service airline and we’ve had nothing but good experiences with them.
 Sri Lankan Airlines will fly to Colombo from London.